Skip to main content

 value: 2

-It means replace data of the configmap from example: 1 to the example: 2.
+This will replace data of the configmap from example: 1 to example: 2.

 After the policy is applied for myconfigmap, the configmap will be: